Searching ...

 Greenwood County Population

-The latest data about Greenwood County puts its residential population at 69,351 as of April 2020, a 0.005% loss from the last census in 2010.
-Looking historically, the number of people living in the area has usually slowly grown since the 1970s.
+The latest data about Greenwood County puts its residential population at 69,351 as of April 2020, a 0.005% change from the 2010 Census.
 The population by 2030 is anticipated to be 79,750.

-Around 64% of residents identified as white while 31% identified as black.
+Demographically, the age bracket with the most residents was the 20- to 24-year-old group, although the median age of a resident was 33.
 As of 2020, around 22% of the county residents had a bachelor’s degree or higher.
 Another 28% had some college education.

 Greenwood County Education

 Ware Shoals School District 51 is shared across the county border in the northern reaches of Greenwood County.
-It runs four schools, one primary, elementary, middle, and high school each.
+It runs four schools: one primary, elementary, middle, and high school each.

 Greenwood County residents have seven private schools to choose from.
 Two of the top-ranked private schools are Greenwood Christian School and Hopewood Academy.